 You will be able to see once this reward has been claimed by a customer in your LL merchant account, under the 'fulfillment' section of the reward (example below - showing 4 fulfillments)

 When you see someone has claimed the reward you can then take the steps necessary for the customer to receive the reward.
 Once this has been completed you can return to the fulfillment section and tick the small box then click on the 'complete' button:

 The tick box will then disappear and you will now see a completed date at the end of the line:

-This page explains how to use webhooks to fulfil custom rewards
+This page explains how to use webhooks to fulfill custom rewards

 What is a webhook?

-Webhooks are the more advanced (developer) option for getting an update, example: for our Custom Reward
+Webhooks are the more advanced (developer) option for getting an update, for example: for our Custom Reward